rstudio-education/glossRy/README.md

 <h2 id="N">N</h2>

-**NA**: a special value used to represent data that is Not Available.
+**NA**: A special value used to represent data that is Not Available.

 **Name collision**: The ambiguity that arises when two or more things in a